-The son of a white Southern planter and a former slave, Pinckney Benton Stewart “P. B. S.” Pinchback became the first African-American to serve as governor of any American state, during a brief Reconstruction-era tenure as Louisiana’s chief executive.
+The son of a white southern planter and a formerly enslaved woman, Pinckney Benton Stewart “P. B. S.” Pinchback became the first African American to serve as governor of any American state, during a brief Reconstruction-era tenure as Louisiana’s chief executive.
 Prior to his political career, he served as one of the Union Army’s few commissioned officers of African descent during the Civil War, and in later years he helped establish Southern University in Baton Rouge.
 Lauded by his contemporaries for his efforts on behalf of civil rights while at the same time decried for his moral ambiguity, Pinchback was complex political figure who defied easy categorization.

 Meanwhile, Pinchback and Warmoth parted ways over national party politics, as Warmoth became the leading champion of the Liberal Republican movement in Louisiana, and ultimately threw his support behind the conservative Fusion party in the November election, while Pinchback remained a solid supporter of President Ulysses S. Grant.
 In fact, he had considered his role in nominating Grant at the National Republican Convention in 1868 as one of his proudest moments.
 Despite resentment against the Custom House faction, Pinchback could not countenance any such defection from the Republican Party.
 The Custom House Ring capitalized on the split in the wake of the election, inducing the Senate to impeach Warmoth and elevated Pinchback to the governorship, a post that he occupied for thirty-six days from December 1872 to January 1873.